information-sharing-networks/isn-ref-impl/README.md

 **step 4** stop/start the service manually

-Use isn-service.sh to manual stop or start the service, e.g
+Use isn-service.sh to manually stop or start the service, e.g
 ```
 cd isn-site-dir
 ./isn-service -s # starts service